What Debugging a CORS Error Taught Me About Problem-Solving

 - Other browsers → inconsistent results (Chrome worked, Safari failed)

 That moment of clarity was huge.
-By narrowing it down, I confirmed the problem wasn't Payload itself — it was in how production requests were being handled.
-The relief of having a clear target was incredible.
+By narrowing it down, I confirmed the problem wasn't Payload itself — it was in how production requests were handled.
+Having a clear target changed everything.

 Lesson 3: Debug CORS by Breaking Down the Layers